 Frequently Asked Questions

-The Catalina Island Restoration Project is a complex initiative with lots of moving parts.
+The Catalina Island Restoration Project (CIRP) is a complex initiative with many moving parts.
 We’ve put together some commonly asked questions and their answers to give you more information.
-If you do not see your question here please Contact Us.
+If you do not see your question here, please contact us.

 Along with the FAQs below, the following presentation also answers a lot of common questions.Restoration Presentation